AlexCCo/Simpler-Compiler-PL/Scanner/README.md

     - real
     - bool
   - The variable name has to have the following structure:
-    - It has to start with a letter and before that it can have a sequence of zero or more letters, digits or underscore ( **_** )
+    - It has to start with a letter and can be followed by a sequence of zero or more letters, digits or underscore ( **_** )
 - The section for writing instructions it is made up by one or more instructions separated by ```;``` and each instruction must be an assignment.
   - Each assignment is in the form of ```*variable name* = *expression*;```